-To offer insight into what the experience of a counselling placement at HMP Brixton is really like, we asked two of our therapists to share their stories…
+To offer insight into what the experience of a counselling placement at HMP Brixton is really like, we asked one of our therapists to share their stories…

 Lee White qualified as a therapist in 2012, then took a break from counselling before joining The Awareness Centre as a placement therapist at HMP Brixton in autumn 2016.

 I was interested in working with this client group to help give prisoners a voice and offer psychological help while going through the prison system.
 Brixton Prison prioritises the rehabilitation of inmates to help reduce the risk of reoffending, and that side of it appealed to me.

 The security and vetting processes can take a while before you start work at HMP Brixton – but that’s necessary because you’re working within the criminal justice system.
 The big moment for me was getting my keys, which means I don’t have to be escorted everywhere around the prison.
 Walking around a prison can be a sensory overload in itself – so be prepared for the noise on the inside.